-Think about it, this whole ridiculous circus doesn't fly without a ringleader who truly believes in the power of rock and roll enough to don warpaint, platform boots, feathers and leather night after night while staring down decades of critical sniping and changing musical trends.
+Think about it, this whole ridiculous circus doesn't fly without a ringleader who truly believes in the power of rock 'n' roll enough to don warpaint, platform boots, feathers and leather night after night while staring down decades of critical sniping and changing musical trends.

 We kick off this list with proof positive that Stanley's ability to write catchy anthems didn't leave him when the band's makeup came off in 1983.
-Throughout the band's "unmasked" era, it was mostly Stanley-fronted tracks like 'Heaven's on Fire,' 'Tears are Falling' and 'Crazy Nights' that kept the band on the charts.
-'Lick It Up' -- a "seize the day" anthem for the bedroom -- has proven to be the most enduring song from this era, and remains a highlight of the group's live shows to this day.
+Throughout the band's "unmasked" era, it was mostly Stanley-fronted tracks like "Heaven's on Fire," "Tears Are Falling" and "Crazy Nights" that kept the band on the charts.
+"Lick It Up" – a "seize the day" anthem for the bedroom – has proven to be the most enduring song from this era, and remains a highlight of the group's live shows to this day.

-One of Kiss's most universally appealing songs -- this was the one to play your folks if the album covers made them nervous -- 'Do You Love Me?' finds Stanley asking his girl if she loves him for him, and not the "backstage pass and black sunglasses," over an infectious drumbeat.
+One of Kiss's most universally appealing songs – this was the one to play your folks if the album covers made them nervous – "Do You Love Me?" finds Stanley asking his girl if she loves him for him, and not the "backstage pass and black sunglasses," over an infectious drumbeat.
 Live, the song gets even better, as the group tacks on a beautifully melodic, vaguely psychedelic coda.

-'Hotter Than Hell'
+"Hotter Than Hell"From: 'Hotter Than Hell' (1974)

 This spare, propulsive song from the second Kiss album finds Stanley in a surprisingly humble mood.
 Granted, he promises to take his target for the night "All around the whole wide world / Before the evening is through," but he also takes defeat like a champ when she informs him that's she's married.
 Gotta wonder what she'd say a few years later, right?